davepeck/transmogrifier/README.md

 ...

 Note: I threw this together in like 30 minutes.
 I haven't packaged it, published it to `npm`, polished it, or anything else.
-It's basically a single interesting source file (`src/index.ts`) and nothing else.
+It's basically (`src/index.ts`) and nothing else.